JakeChrist/DataMiner/README.md

 `~/.config/DataMiner` on Linux/macOS).
 All functionality operates locally; the application performs no network calls or telemetry by default.

+## Loading a Corpus of Documents

+Use the File → Corpus menu (or the toolbar shortcut) to load sources into the active project:

+1. Choose **Add Folder to Corpus…** to select an entire directory.
+All supported files (`.pdf`, `.docx`, `.txt`, `.md`) inside the folder are queued for background indexing.
+2. Choose **Add Files to Corpus…** to index specific files without adding the surrounding folder.
+3. The status bar reports progress while files are parsed.
+When indexing completes the left-hand *Corpus* panel lists the discovered folders and documents.
+Asking questions remains disabled until at least one document has been indexed.
+4. After documents change on disk, use **Rescan Indexed Folders** to refresh the stored corpus without reselecting directories.

 ## Project Structure

 ```